ruby-rdf/rdf-vocab/README.md

 Also extends `RDF::Vocabulary::Format` with the `gen-vocab` command extension to the `rdf` executable.

+### Limiting vocabularies used for lookup

+As loading vocabularies can dominate processing time, the `RDF::Vocabulary.limit_vocabs` method can be used to set a specific set of vocabularies over which to reason.
+For example:

+    RDF::Vocabulary.limit_vocabs(:rdf, :rdf, :schema)

+will limit the vocabularies which are returned from `RDF::Vocabulary.each`, which is used for reasoning and other operations over vocabularies and terms.

 ## Vocabularies

 * RDF::Vocab::ACL       - [Web Access Control](http://www.w3.org/wiki/WebAccessControl) (W3C)